 Eco Periodicals Nov 23, 2010 Posts

-Content is from the site's 2010 archived pages providng a glimpse of the type of articles the site offered its readership.
+Content below is from the site's 2010 archived pages providing a glimpse of the type of articles the site offered its readership.

 Plans Laid for Russia’s First Solar Plant

 Russian state-controlled nanotechnology corporation Rusnano and Renova Group, a conglomerate with vast interests in gas, oil and aluminum, have announced plans to build Russia’s first solar power plant.

 The 50-50 joint venture will construct the $93 million, 12.3-megawatt facility in the Black Sea town of Kislovodsk.
 It is expected to be completed by 2012.
 The two companies are also investing in a new solar cell production company expected to reach full capacity in the last quarter of next year.

 Renova became involved in the solar industry through its purchase of a 44% controlling stake in Swiss technology company Oerlikon, which makes thin-film solar panels.
 Although solar cell production only makes up 13% of Oerlikon’s sales (it produces everything from textiles to coatings used in Formula One race cars), its solar segment outperforms all others and has the highest growth potential.

 The world’s largest gas producer, and a major producer and exporter of oil and coal, Russia is slowly accepting the reality of climate change and reluctantly moving toward embracing energy alternatives.
 And while no one is predicting conventional resource-rich Russia will not become a clean-energy hotbed in the foreseeable future, the solar power station could prove to be a stepping stone toward future projects.